Types of interviews

 Video interviews are short, and comprise of 5-7 questions.
 The questions will be competency based, and aim to understand your soft skills only.
 Examples of competencies tested might include Teamwork, Analytical Thinking, and Communication.
 Questions that explore your industry or technical knowledge, or previous work experience, are typically asked in later (live) interview rounds.

 Shortlist.me is the leading platform used by graduate employers.
 Shortlist.me work alongside industry professionals to ensure that the competency-based questions within each interview reflect the skills assessed by employers in each sector.

 You will select your preferred interview from the Shortlist.me interview library and enter your contact details.
 A link to the video interview is emailed to you.
 You may complete each interview in the library only once.

 After a short introduction, you move through to the questions.
 With Shortlist.me you have the opportunity to replay your video response and, if you are not satisfied with your attempt, to record a new answer.
 You can do this several times.
 The marking criteria is provided to you after each question, so you can evaluate how you did.
 Tips and feedback on your overall interview performance is provided by the system.

 Find the link to Shortlist.me in the ‘Resources’ section on your MyCareer dashboard.

 Practice your interview with the Careers Service

 The best way to prepare for an interview is to practice as much as you can.
 The more preparation you do beforehand, the less nervous you'll feel on the day.
 Practice answering interview questions with a friend or family member, or even alone in front of the mirror.
 We offer professional interview coaching in the Careers Service, where a Careers Consultant will take you through practice interview questions and give you feedback.
-There is the option to do this on video and watch it back to enhance your learning (not available during Covid).

 You can book a practice interview here